 Also, allow the audiences to meet each other.
 As we say, audience meets audience.
 So you want the in-person attendees to be able to meet the virtual audience.
 Why is this important?
 Well, again, someone might decide that I wanted to go in person and see the presenter speak.
 There’s no reason why the virtual audience shouldn’t have the opportunity to set up meetings, to network, to chat, to have the opportunity to engage with those people as well.

-For example, maybe you have these little pods with screens in it.
-And let’s say you have a meeting scheduled to meet someone virtually, you walk into one of those pods and boom – that person virtually pops up on the screen.
+For example, maybe you have these little pods with screens in them.
+And let’s say you have a meeting scheduled to meet someone virtually, you walk into one of those pods, and boom – that person virtually pops up on the screen.
 You get a chance to message them.
 So again, blurring the lines between virtual and in-person.

 Acknowledging The Audiences

-The important most important thing in hybrid audience engagement is acknowledgment.
+The most important thing when it comes to hybrid audience engagement is acknowledgment.
 And what does that mean?
 Acknowledge the audience.
-Well, in-person, you would never go up and speak.
-You’d be like, “How’s it going, New York?
+Well, in-person, you would never go up to speak and jump right into the middle of your content.
+You’d ease into the presentation with a friendly, “How’s it going, New York?
 How’s everybody doing?
 Make some noise!”

 Technology Is Your Friend